-To bridge this gap (i.e., close the deal, or satisfy an important customer) Product Teams often agree to develop one-off features for that particular customer.
-And that’s a slippery slope and, in the long run, an innovation killer for B2B product teams.
+To close the deal or satisfy an important customer, Product Teams often agree to develop one-off features for that particular customer.
+That’s a slippery slope and, in the long run, an innovation killer for B2B product teams.

 Related content: Listen to the interview in my IoT podcast with Rich Mironov.
 Learn about his 4 laws of software economics and how they apply to IoT products.